aidenjcheng/cac-project/README.md

 YOLOv8

-We used YOLOv8 on our modified custom dataset of over 9k images on Google Colab.
+We used YOLOv8 on our modified custom dataset of over 9k images to train our ML model on Google Colab.
 Experimenting with the accuracy, we managed to achieve an accuracy of 0.93 at 48 epochs before the accuracy appeared to stagnate.
 A little bit about YOLO: YOLOv8 is designed with a strongly modified CSPDarknet backbone, PANet neck for aggregating features at different scales, and a decoupled head.
 It takes the anchor-free detection approach and predicts object centers and box sizes.
 The model uses the Feature Pyramid Network (FPN) for multi-scale detections and applies Non-Maximum Suppression (NMS) in post-processing to clean up duplicates from detections.
 High-performance inference is optimized by YOLOv8 and is trained using a combination of classification, localization, objectness, and IoU losses.

 Depth Anything V2